Adolis García Player Props: Rangers vs. Phillies

-After going 2-for-4 with two RBI in his last game, Adolis Garcia and the Texas Rangers face the Philadelphia Phillies (who will hand the ball to Zack Wheeler) at 4:05 PM ET on Saturday.
+The Texas Rangers and Adolis Garcia, who went 3-for-4 with an RBI last time out, battle Bailey Falter and the Philadelphia Phillies at Globe Life Field, Sunday at 7:08 PM ET.

-He racked up two hits (going 2-for-4 with two RBI) in his last appearance against the Phillies.
+He strung together three hits (going 3-for-4 with an RBI) in his most recent game against the Phillies.

 Adolis García Game Info & Props vs. the Phillies